-No, besides the popular hotels and restaurants in Lhasa, English is rarely understood in Tibet.
-Most of Tibet is very remote and undeveloped and few people are able to speak English.
+No. Besides the popular hotels and restaurants in Lhasa, English is rarely understood in Tibet.
+Most of Tibet is very remote and undeveloped, so not many people can speak English.
 Chinese is widely spoken by Tibetans who live in Lhasa, Shigatse, and a few other larger towns in Tibet.
 In remote regions, Tibetan remains the only language that is understood.
-Don’t let this stop you from traveling the region though.
-Tibetans are extremely hospitable, friendly and helpful and will do their best to communicate with you despite the language barrier.
+Don’t let this stop you from traveling to the region, though.
+Tibetans are extremely hospitable, friendly and helpful and will do their best to communicate with you, despite the language barrier.

-The legal tender in Tibet is Renminbi (RMB).
+The legal currency in Tibet is Renminbi (RMB).
 Foreign currencies cannot be used directly.
-Foreign currencies may be converted into RMB at all banks, bank branches or hotels at the exchange rate quoted on the foreign exchange marker on the day.
-The Bank of China in Tibet is the bank which specializes in handing money exchange.
+Foreign currencies may be converted into RMB at all banks, bank branches or hotels at the exchange rate quoted on the foreign exchange marker of the day.
+The Bank of China in Tibet is the bank which specializes in handling monetary exchange.

-You won't have any problems finding an ATM in Lhasa and Shigatse, although you probably won't be able to find one in remote areas or the smaller towns.
-However, this situation is changing, and ATMs are gradually spreading out across the land.
+You won't have any problems finding an ATM in Lhasa and Shigatse, although you probably won't be able to find one in the remote areas or smaller towns.
+However, this situation is changing, and ATMs are gradually spreading across the land.

-Most of hotels above 3-star standard have internet access or Wi-Fi, and some youth hostels in Lhasa have computer in the lobby where you can use internet service.
+Most of the hotels above the 3-star standard have internet access or Wi-Fi, and some youth hostels in Lhasa have a computer in the lobby where you can use internet service.

 You can choose Chinese food, Tibetan food, and Nepali food in big cities.
 And Western food options are easy to find in Lhasa.
-But in remote towns, food options are limited, then Chinese food and Sichuan cuisine is a good choice.
+But in remote towns where food options are limited, Chinese food and Sichuan cuisine are good choices.

-To respect customs, unless you are invited by local Tibetan families, you have no chance to view sky burials or take photos of the practice, or do anything that is blasphemous around.
+To respect customs, unless local Tibetan families invite you, there is no chance to view sky burials or take photos of the practice or do anything blasphemous around.

 The popularity of train travel to Tibet has resulted in the huge demand for train tickets among visitors.
-It’s very difficult for individual travelers to get a ticket on their own.
-Reliable travel agencies cannot guarantee successful booking during the high season.
-If your schedule allows you, it is a little easier to fly to Lhasa and then take the train leaving Lhasa.
+It’s very difficult for individual travelers to get a ticket on their own, especially during the high season.
+Even reliable travel agencies cannot guarantee successful bookings during the high season.
+If your schedule permits, it is a little easier to fly to Lhasa and then take the train leaving Lhasa.
 Train tickets departing Lhasa are still difficult to get, but not as difficult as going to Lhasa.

-Trains to Lhasa originate in Beijing, Shanghai, Guangzhou, Chengdu, Chongqing, Lanzhou and Xining.
-Xi'an is one popular choice for tourists; however, there are actually no trains to Lhasa that originate in Xi'an.
-The trains from Xi'an to Lhasa actually originate in the mega cities of Shanghai, Chongqing and Guangzhou.
+Trains to Lhasa originate in Beijing, Shanghai, Guangzhou, Chengdu, Lanzhou and Xining.
+Xi'an is one popular choice for tourists; however, there are no trains to Lhasa that originate in Xi'an.
+The trains from Xi'an to Lhasa originate in the megacities of Shanghai and Guangzhou.
 They just pass through Xi'an.
 The railway station does keep a select number of tickets to Lhasa for travelers in Xi'an, but the number of tickets is relatively small.
-By the time the train to Lhasa reaches Xi'an or any other smaller Chinese city, the train has passed through hundreds of millions of people and there are few tickets remaining.
-It is best to take the train to Lhasa from a city in which the train originates.
+It is a solution to take a train from Xi'an to Xining and then get on the train to Lhasa.

-I recommend taking the train from Xining for 2 main reasons.
-Xining, capital of Qinghai province and the largest city on the Tibetan Plateau, is the actual starting point of the Tibetan Railway.
-It lies at an elevation of 2275m and is a good place to spend a couple of nights at in order to acclimatize to the higher elevation of Lhasa.
+I recommend taking the train from Xining for two main reasons.
+Xining, the capital of Qinghai province and the largest city on the Qinghai Tibetan Plateau, is the actual starting point of the Qinghai-Tibet Railway.
+It lies at an elevation of 2275 meters and is a good place to spend a couple of nights in order to acclimatize to the higher elevation of Lhasa.
 Spending a couple of nights in Xining will reduce (but NOT eliminate) the chances of getting serious altitude sickness.
 Another reason why I recommend taking the train to Lhasa from Xining is that it is generally easier to get train tickets in Xining.
 Unlike the other cities that have trains originating to Lhasa, Xining is a small city by Chinese standards.
 The smaller population means that fewer people are trying to get tickets on the coveted Lhasa Train.
-It can still be difficult to get train tickets to Lhasa from Xining during the peak high season, but not as difficult as Chengdu, Beijing, Shanghai or any other larger city.
+It can still be difficult to get train tickets to Lhasa from Xining during the high peak season, but not as difficult as getting them from Chengdu, Beijing, Shanghai or any other larger city.

-Tibet travel permit issued by Tibet Tourism Bureau is a must for foreigners entering Tibet.
-The permit copy is fine for you to board on the train nowadays.
-You are suggested to take at least 3 copies, just in case, they will keep the copy at the check points.
-(The requirements can be changed frequently at a certain time, so do ask the agency the latest one when you are coming.)
-Besides, passport is also a must document for your Tibet train tour.
-You are required to present them when boarding the train to Lhasa.
-So do forget to have a good preparation of the documents.
+The Tibet Travel Permit issued by the Tibet Tourism Bureau is necessary for foreigners entering Tibet.
+The permit copy is fine for boarding the train nowadays.
+It is recommended that you take at least three copies, just in case they keep one copy at the checkpoints.
+The requirements can be changed frequently at a certain time, so you should ask the agency about the latest one when you are coming there.
+Besides, a passport is also a required document for your Tibet train tour.
+You are required to present these documents when boarding the train to Lhasa.
+So do forget to prepare all these documents properly.
 Any carelessness will spoil your train trip to Lhasa.

-It takes more than 44 hours from Beijing, Shanghai, Chengdu, Chongqing and Guangzhou to Lhasa by train, and you'll have 2 overnights on the train.
-If you take the train from Xining, it takes only around 24 hours with 1 overnight on the train, which makes Xining one of the most popular starting points to Lhasa.
+It takes more than 35 to 52 hours from Chengdu, Chongqing, Beijing, Shanghai, and Guangzhou to Lhasa by train, and you'll have two overnights on the train.
+If you take the train from Xining, it takes only around 22 hours with one overnight on the train, which makes Xining one of the most popular starting points to Lhasa.
 For details of the train schedule, please check more on our train info.

-There is no private bath room no matter which cabin you take (soft sleeper or hard sleeper), that means dozens of passengers will share them.
+There is no private bathroom, no matter which cabin you take (soft sleeper or hard sleeper).
+That means dozens of passengers will share them.
 And there is no toilet paper provided there, no place to shower.
-The only thing might comfort you is the 24-hour hot water (for drinking) supply on the train.
+The only thing that might comfort you is the 24-hour hot water drinking supply on the train.